h1376h/MLCourse/ML_Obsidian_Vault/Lectures/1/Quiz/L1_3_Quiz.md

 3. Describe how increasing the regularization parameter affects the model's complexity and performance
 4. For a linear regression model with 100 features where many features are suspected to be irrelevant, would you recommend L1 or L2 regularization?
 Explain your reasoning

+For a detailed explanation of this problem, including regularization techniques and their effects on model performance, see [Question 3: Regularization Techniques](L1_3_3_explanation.md).

 ## Question 4

 ### Problem Statement